--o outfile Where to write the resulting binary.
-By default, if the source program is named 'foo.fut', the binary will be named 'foo'. -v verbose Enable debugging output.
-If compilation fails due to a compiler error, the result of the last successful compiler step will be printed to standard error. library Instead of compiling to an executable program, generate a Python module that can be ported by other Python code.
+-o outnie where to write the resulting binary.
+By default, if the source program is named 'foo fut' the hinary will be named 'foo'

+-v verbose Enable debugging output.
+If compilation fails due to a compiler error, the result of the last successful compiler step will be printed to standard error.

+--library Instead of compiling to an executable program, generate a Python module that can be ported by other Python code.
 The module will contain a class of the same name as the Futhark source file with .fut removed.
 Objects of the class define one method per entry point in the Futhark program, with matching parameters and return value.

-Werror Treat warnings as errors. -h Print help text to standard output and exit.
+--Werror Treat warnings as errors.